lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    }
 ~~~~

+#### raVerified
+{: id="sect-5.2.8.1"}

+When using raVerified, the RA MUST check the proof-of-possession provided by the EE.
+It MAY use raVerified together with providing the original message containing the POP provided by the EE in the generalInfo field using the id-it-origPKIMessage, see {{sect-5.1.1.3}}.

+If the RA performs changes to a certification request received from an EE, where these changes break the POP provided by the EE, or if the RA requests a certificate on behalf of an EE which provided the POP out-of-band, the RA MUST use the raVerified choice.
+Otherwise, it SHOULD NOT use raVerified.

+#### POPOSigningKey Structure
+{: id="sect-5.2.8.2"}

 If the certification request is for a key pair that supports signing (i.e., a request for a verification certificate), then the proof-of-possession of the private key is demonstrated through use of the POPOSigningKey structure, for details see Section 4.1 of {{RFC4211}}.

 ~~~~ asn.1